faizanCool/DeviceManager/Readme.md

 Some assumptions are made
 * Added spring security but permit all for all the roles, since there are no authentication/ authorization applied.
 * Enums all are casesensitive
+* User authentication , authorizations are not considered for now.
 * Throwing only KnownException for known and validation issues, instead of using several exception types.
 * Default data.sql is loads when application starts.